GeniusWoo/Motion-Perception-and-Sensor-Polling-Scheduling-Original-System/README.md

-# Motion Perception and Sensor Polling Scheduling System
+# Motion Perception and Sensor Polling Scheduling Original System

 [Har-net](https://ieeexplore.ieee.org/document/8931260) is a learning model for the Single-Stage Object Detection. in this system, we use Har-net for motion detection and perception in STM32.
 By the way, the polling of the sensor ODR by FCFS scheduling are deployed with a FCFS scheduling in real time.